JesusEkie/dhis2-tools-ng/README.md

 maintenance_work_mem=1GB
 effective_cache_size=11GB
 ```
-Before applying these settings you should shutdown any running DHIS2 instances.
+Before applying these settings you should shutdown any running AUGYO instances.
 So, for example, back on the host:
 ```
 sudo lxc stop covid19
 sudo lxc restart postgresql